rnelson/datemath/README.md

-# datemath
+# DateMath
-A little website for Jaime
+A little website for Jaime.